Names, Debts & Wills

 Spouses often take out a loan together or co-sign for one another.
 A spouse is not automatically responsible to a third party for their spouse’s debts.
 As between third parties, the only debts both spouses are responsible for are debts where:

 It is important to note that not being responsible to a third party is only part of the equation when talking about spousal debt.
-Even though one spouse may not be responsible to a third party for a particular debt, they may be considered responsible to their spouse for a portion of the debt if it relates to family property.
+A person may be considered responsible for a portion of their spouse’s debt when it comes to dividing family property.

 For example, during a spousal relationship one spouse may purchase a major appliance on a credit card that is in their name alone.
 As between the cardholding spouse and the credit card company, the cardholder is the only party responsible for the debt.
-The other spouse is not responsible to the credit card company and the credit card company cannot require the non-cardholding spouse to assume responsibility for the debt.
+The other spouse is not responsible to the credit card company for the debt.

-Between the spouses, however, one spouse may be able to claim that the other spouse should share the responsibility for a debt that relates to family property, such as a major appliance that was enjoyed by both spouses and not intended to be the property of one spouse alone.
-But this claim is between the spouses and does not change the responsibility of the cardholder to the credit card company.
+However, one spouse may be able to claim that the other should share the responsibility for the debt as it relates to family property.
+This claim is between the spouses.
+It does not change the cardholder’s liability to the credit card company.
 The responsibility for the debt between the spouses can be dealt with as part of the division of their family property.

 It is important for separating spouses to deal with jointly held credit cards, credit lines and loans.
 An agreement between spouses will not change the rights of a third party to get satisfaction for the debt from the party or parties that signed on for the debt.
 Spouses may wish to negotiate with the third party to have their name removed from the credit agreement.
 If this is not possible, it is important to have an agreement between spouses that clearly spells out who will be responsible for what.